ibm-cloud-docs/containers/cs_app.md

     ```
     {: pre}

 3. Describe the worker node.
-In the **Labels** output, note the worker pool ID label, `ibm-cloud.kubernetes.io/worker-pool-id`.
-    The steps in this topic use a worker pool ID to deploy app pods only to worker nodes within that worker pool.
+In the **Labels** output, note the worker pool ID label, `ibm-cloud.kubernetes.io/worker-pool-id`. <p class="tip">The steps in this topic use a worker pool ID to deploy app pods only to worker nodes within that worker pool.
 To deploy app pods to specific worker nodes by using a different label, note this label instead.
-For example, to deploy app pods only to worker nodes on a specific private VLAN, use the `privateVLAN=` label.
+For example, to deploy app pods only to worker nodes on a specific private VLAN, use the `privateVLAN=` label.</p>
-    {: tip}

     ```
     kubectl describe node <worker_node_private_IP>